 What is Sodium cyanide?

-NaCN is a cyanide salt, a sodium salt, and a one-carbon compound with chemical name Sodium cyanide.
-It is also called Cyanogran or Cyanide of sodium or Cyanobrik.
+NaCN is a cyanide salt, a sodium salt, and a one-carbon compound with the chemical name Sodium cyanide.
+It is also called Cyanogran, a Cyanide of sodium or Cyanobrik.
 It is extremely poisonous and inhibits various metabolic processes.
-It is widely used as a test reagent for proper functioning of chemoreceptors and in industrial processes.
+It is widely used as a test reagent for the proper functioning of chemoreceptors and in industrial processes.

 Cyanogran is a crystalline solid white in colour which can also be obtained in powder or lump solid form.
 It contains an equal number of cyanide anions and sodium cations.

 - Health hazards

 |Molecular weight/molar mass of NaCN||46.006 g/mol|

 Sodium cyanide structure – NaCN

 NaCN Uses (Sodium cyanide)